ryan-jonesford/ConvolutionalNN/README.md

 * The shape of a traffic sign image is (32,32,3)
 * The number of unique classes/labels in the data set is 43 classes

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Include an exploratory visualization of the data set.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data breaks up.
 As is clearly seen there are less than 250 samples for some images and more than 2000 for others.
-This gives us a good dataset for the samples that we have a lot of but not so good for ones like the 20km/h speed limit signs
+This gives us a good data set for the samples that we have a lot of but not so good for ones like the 20km/h speed limit signs

 ![Number of_training_signs in each Class/Label][image0]